fluent/fluentd-docs-gitbook/input/http.md

 ## Basic Usage

 By default, the data format depends on the `Content-Type`.
-In summary, you can send the follwoing format.
+In summary, you can send the following format.

 * `json`
 * `ndjson`